zsoltborcsok/flutter_metamask/README.md

-# flutter_myapp
+# metamask_messenger

-A new Flutter project.
+A Messenger with MetaMask encryption

 ## Getting Started